thurtz/micro_X/docs/micro_X_User_Guide.md

 * Benefit from AI-powered validation of commands.
 * Review, get AI explanations for, modify, or cancel AI-generated commands before execution.
 * Categorize commands for optimal execution, especially for interactive or long-running tasks which are handled via tmux.
 * Manage the Ollama service directly from within micro\_X.
+* **Run with confidence:** micro\_X performs startup integrity checks on main and testing branches and offers an automatic "Developer Mode" on the dev branch.

 ### **2\.
 Getting Started**

 * **Installation and Setup:** Before using micro\_X, ensure it has been properly installed and configured.
 Please refer to the main README.md file in the project root or run the ./setup.sh script (also in the project root) for detailed setup instructions tailored to your operating system.
+  * **Important:** For full functionality, including the new developer mode and integrity checks, micro\_X should be run from a git clone of the repository, and the git command must be installed and accessible in your system's PATH.
 * **Launching micro\_X:**
   * Recommended Method (./micro\_X.sh):
     From the terminal, navigate to the micro\_X directory and run ./micro\_X.sh.
 This script is the preferred way to launch micro\_X as it:
     1. Activates the Python virtual environment.
     2. Starts micro\_X (i.e., main.py) *inside a dedicated tmux session* (usually named micro\_X).
 This provides the most integrated experience.
   * **Desktop Shortcut (Linux Mint):** If you used the setup script and installed the desktop entry, clicking "micro\_X" in your application menu will typically run the micro\_X.sh script.
-  * Manual Method (python3 main.py):
-    You can run micro\_X directly by navigating to its directory, activating the virtual environment (source .venv/bin/activate), and then running python3 main.py.
-    Note on tmux features with manual launch: If you launch main.py directly, micro\_X itself will not be running inside a tmux session.
+  * Manual Method (python3 main.py): You can run micro\_X directly by navigating to its directory, activating the virtual environment (source .venv/bin/activate), launch a tmux session specific for micro\_X (tmux \-f config/.tmux.conf new-session \-A \-s micro\_X) and then running python3 main.py.
+Note on tmux features with manual launch outside of the micro\_X tmux session: If you launch main.py directly, micro\_X itself will not be running inside a tmux session.
 However, commands categorized as semi\_interactive or interactive\_tui will still attempt to launch in new, independent tmux windows/sessions.
+* Startup Behavior based on Git Branch:
+  micro\_X checks the current Git branch on startup to determine its operational mode regarding integrity checks.
+See section "Developer Mode & Code Integrity" for details.
 * **Ensuring Ollama is Ready:** Before using AI features, ensure Ollama is running.
 You can check this within micro\_X using the /ollama status command (see section 4.5).
 * **The Interface:**
   * **Output Area:** The top, larger pane displays command output, AI messages, and logs.
 It's scrollable.